ably/ably-asset-tracking-common/specification/README.md

 AAT sends two types of location updates: [raw](/test-resources/geo/schemas/raw-location-update.json) and [enhanced](/test-resources/geo/schemas/enhanced-location-update.json) ones.
 The [locations](/test-resources/geo/schemas/location.json) are sent in the [GeoJSON](https://geojson.org/) format.

-## Core architecture decisions
+## Core architectural decisions

-### Reusing stopped SDK instances
+### Reusing stopped client instances

-After the SDK instance is stopped it can never be used again.
+After the client instance (Publisher or Subscriber) has stopped then it can never be used again.
-If customers want to use the SDK again they will have to create a new instance of it.
+If customers want to use the SDK again they will have to create a new client instance.

-### Securing SDK from asynchronous access
+### Multithreading: Handling asynchronous events safely

-#### General approach
+#### General approach to event handling

 Because mobile development is asynchronous in nature we had to take special measures to ensure that our SDK is safe to be used from multiple threads.
 Instead of choosing a mutex approach, we chose the approach of a synchronous events queue (similar to how the JS engine is implemented) to secure the SDK.
 Therefore, we should always aim to use the queue to perform operations that require synchronization and manipulate the SDK state.

-#### How the queue works
+#### How the synchronous event queue works

 When you have to perform work in the SDK you should enqueue the work in the synchronous queue.
 Any work queued will be taken out from the queue in the FIFO order and processed one by one.
 Additionally, the state of the SDK is only accessible from within the queue.
-This ensures that the state is always manipulated in a secure synchronous manner.
+This ensures that the state is always manipulated in a secure, synchronous manner.

-#### Running asynchronous operations from the queue
+#### Running asynchronous operations from the synchronous event queue

-Sometimes the work we perform on the queue will require to run asynchronous operations.
+Sometimes the work we perform on the queue will require us to run asynchronous operations.
-As a general rule we do not want to block queue and wait for async operations to complete as we can be doing other work during that time.
+As a general rule we do not want to block the queue to wait for async operations to complete because we can be doing other work during that time.
-When the async operation completes we should resume the work that triggered it by queueing new work.
+When async operations complete we resume the work that triggered them by queueing new work.

 #### When SDK state can be manipulated

 The SDK state should be only visible from within the queue (just like a local variable of a function).
 The SDK state should only be accessed and modified from within the safe synchronous queue thread.
-This will ensure there are no races and the state is always synchronized.
+This ensures that there are no races and the state is always synchronized.
-You should never manipulate the state from the asynchronous operation listeners, ideally the queue should be implemented in a way that will prevent it by design.
+You should never manipulate the state from the asynchronous operation listeners.
+Ideally the queue should be implemented in a way that will prevent it by design.
-If you need to access or modify the state after some async operation completes, you should queue new work to the queue and perform the state manipulation from it.
+If you need to access or modify the state after some async operation completes then you should queue new work to the queue and perform the state manipulation from there.

-#### Stopping the queue
+#### Stopping the synchronous event queue

 The only exception to the rule that asynchronous operations shouldn't block the queue is when the queue is being stopped.
 If we wanted to wait for async operations after the queue stop operation was started we would have to introduce some kind of "stopping" state.
 In this state the queue would not be stopped yet but it won't process any work as well since it is being stopped.
 Instead when the queue is being stopped, the work is allowed to block the queue and wait for any async operations required to properly stop the SDK.
-Thanks to this no work except for the stopping one is being processed and once the stopping finishes we set the state to "stopped" and all work that had been queued while stopping was in progress will be now discarded.
+Thanks to this, no work except for the stopping work is being processed and once the stopping finishes we set the state to "stopped" and all other work that had been queued while stopping was in progress will now be discarded.